anno-mods/New-World-Tourism/README.md

 - 2.2.2: By Serp and Lion
 - removed outdated infotip and replaced with lions shared mod shared-infotip-fix-tourist-buildings-lion053
-- Fix unlock of Christo/Bar/Restaurant/Cafe (wont fix savegames).
+- Fix unlock of Christo/Bar/Restaurant/Cafe (also fixes savegames).
 Bug was: You need to have the tourists in the session you first entered when activating the mod to unlock everything.
 Now you need them in New World instead.

 ### 2.1